jsphdms/R_web_APIs/README.md

 Follow the examples in [this httr guide](https://cran.r-project.org/web/packages/httr/vignettes/quickstart.html).

 ### Step 4a - Get a key
 Some APIs require authentication.
 This may simply involve emailing whoever looks after the API and requesting a key (usually a jumbled string of letters and numbers).
 Or it may mean subscribing to the API as a paid service.
-Your organisation may already subscribe without you knowing it so it's best to check with whoever knows these things.
+Your organisation may already subscribe without you knowing so it's best to check with whoever knows these things.

 If you have a key save it in your .Renviron file like this: